 3. Key person critical illness coverage provides a safety net

-Critical illness insurance provides a lump sum payment to the company, (similar to life insurance) 30 days after the diagnosis of a critical illness.
-Most relevant claims are for cancer, heart attack, and stroke.
+Critical illness insurance provides a lump sum payment to the company (similar to life insurance) 30 days after the diagnosis of a critical illness.
+The most relevant claims are for cancer, heart attack, and stroke.
 It also covers other conditions, including paralysis, multiple sclerosis, and kidney disease.

 Note that this type of policy applies to catastrophic illness, which causes the person to be unable to work for an extended period of time.
 In that way, it's different from disability coverage, which is broader and often applies to stress, mental illness, and musculoskeletal problems, such as back pain.